open water swimming gear

 Open water goggles have a larger gasket and wider field of vision compared to pool goggles.

 Another key difference between pool and open-water goggles is the strap buckle positioning.
-On pool goggles, head straps tend to be adjusted at the back of the head, while on open water swim goggles, the head strap is configured at the sides of the gasket.
+On pool goggles, head straps tend to be adjusted at the back of the head, while on open-water swim goggles, the head strap is configured at the sides of the gasket.

 This makes it more convenient to change or adjust goggle tightness while swimming quickly.

-The best goggles for open water swimming include the Aqua Sphere Kayenne and Arena Cobra Tri Swipes.
+The best goggles for open-water swimming include the Aqua Sphere Kayenne and Arena Cobra Tri Swipes.

-If you are looking for something extra comfortable, TheMagic5 Goggles are a hybrid pool and open water swim goggle that eliminates leaks and increase comfort with a customized goggle gasket made specifically for your face.
+If you are looking for something extra comfortable, TheMagic5 Goggles are a hybrid pool and open water swim goggle that eliminate leaks and increase comfort with a customized goggle gasket made specifically for your face.

 Swim cap